+Our environment

+Planning priority 6

-Planning Priority 6 - Promote sustainable living With over 64% of residents in the Shire identifying the environment and beaches as the most valuable aspect, there is further opportunity to plan and design buildings through environmentally sustainable design principles.
+Promote sustainable living

+Tree-lined estate (Bay Ridge Estate) Actions With over 64% of Eurobodalla residents identifying the environment and beaches as the shire's most valuable aspect, there is further opportunity to plan and design buildings using environmentally sustainable design principles.
 There is also opportunity for buildings to resource renewable and sustainable energy, making homes and businesses more resilient during and after natural disasters and reduce the running costs of buildings.
-As water scarcity is an ongoing issue within the Shire, it is also important that future development incorporates water sensitive urban design principles.
-OUR ENVIRONMENT Actions 6.1 Review the LEP and DCPs with regard to environmental and water sensitive urban design practices (long term) 6.2 Investigate the potential for developing a street tree masterplan in urban areas (long term)
+As water scarcity is an ongoing challenge, it is also important that future development incorporates water sensitive urban design (WSUD) principles.
+WSUD can be used as a means to foster water reuse, addressing in part the issue of water scarcity and further reducing stormwater impacts through greater stormwater retention/detention in the landscape.
+6.1 Review the LEP and DCPs with regard to environmental and water sensitive urban design practices (long term) 6.2 Investigate the potential for developing a street tree masterplan in urban areas (long term)